fluxcd/source-controller/docs/spec/v1beta2/helmrepositories.md

 **Warning:** Support for specifying TLS authentication data using this API has been deprecated.
 Please use [`.spec.certSecretRef`](#cert-secret-reference) instead.
-If the controller uses the secret specfied by this field to configure TLS, then a deprecation warning will be logged.
+If the controller uses the secret specified by this field to configure TLS, then a deprecation warning will be logged.

 ### Cert secret reference